blackflux/robo-config/README.md

 That's great, but what happens when:

 - A nasty bug is discovered in one of the config files?
-- A provider deprecates their configuration file format?
+- A provider changes their configuration file format?
 - A new language version was released and your tests should also be run using it?
 - A new cool service popped up and one should really use it?